mandelsoft/spiff/README.md

 list of nodes.

 ##### text documents

 A text document will be returned as single string.

+##### binary documents

+It is possible to read binary documents, also.
+The content cannot be used as a string (or yaml document), directly.
+Therefore the read mode `binary` has to be specified.
+The content is returned as a base64 encoded multi-line string value.

 #### `(( exec("command", arg1, arg2) ))`